Queen of the House: Release and chart performance

 "Queen of the House" was released as a seven-inch vinyl single by Capitol Records in April 1965.
 The North American version included "The Greatest Actor" on its B-side".
 Equal credit was given to Roger Miller and Mary Taylor for the song's composition.
 According to Jody Miller, "Queen of the House" received "instant airplay" from radio stations and the record could not be made "fast enough".
 The song climbed to the number 12 position on the American Billboard Hot 100 chart, her highest peak on that chart in her career.
 It became her first single to make the Billboard Hot Country Songs chart, climbing to the number five position there.
 It also reached number four on the Billboard adult contemporary charts.
 The single was included on Miller's second studio album which was also titled Queen of the House.

 The country crossover success of "Queen of the House" led to a new career path for Miller.
 She would end up recording as a country artist as the decade progressed, having success at Epic Records in the 1970s with several more popular country songs.
-Miller's recording led to her winning Best Female Country Vocal Performance at the 8th Annual Grammy Awards in 1966.
+Miller's recording led to her winning for Best Female Country Vocal Performance at the 8th Annual Grammy Awards in 1966.
 The same night, Roger Miller took home five Grammy awards, including two for "King of the Road".